Skip to content

 Integrations

 Crow connects to 20+ external services through MCP servers.
-The five built-in servers (Memory, Research, Sharing, Storage, and Blog) work out of the box.
+The five built-in servers (Memory, Projects, Sharing, Storage, and Blog) work out of the box.
 External integrations need API keys added to your environment.

 Built-in Servers